apple/swift-metrics/README.md

 ## Security

-Please see [SECURITY.md](SECURITY.md) for SwiftLog's security process.
+Please see [SECURITY.md](SECURITY.md) for details on the security process.

 ## Detailed design